 The authorship policy varies according to the type of publication or presentation being considered.
 For some publications, the author is listed as the "The ARIC Study Investigators," with the preparers clearly indicated.
-In other cases, the persons preparing the manuscript are listed as authors.
+In other cases, the persons preparing the manuscript are listed as authors followed by the words, "for the ARIC Study Group."
 Similarly, for some presentations, the paper is listed as presented by someone for the ARIC Study.
-In other cases the individual is listed as the author.
+In other cases the individual is listed as the lead author.
 In all cases, however, the person who assumed the lead responsibility for a particular publication or presentation is to be listed as the first author or preparer.
-In addition, the phrase "ARIC Study" is to be included in the title and listed as a "key word" whenever possible.
+In addition, the phrase "ARIC Study" is to be included in the title and listed whenever possible.